-When your emotions harm your day-to-day life you have a thinking process to straighten out, not necessarily a mental illness issue.
+When your emotions negatively impact your day-to-day life, you don’t necessarily have a mental disorder but rather some thought processes you need to address.
 Sadness is normal in many circumstances (e.g., death, relocation, the loss of something valuable).
 Depression, however, is more serious than sadness because it compromises your ability to function and to imagine a better future.

-Birthday Blues/Birthday Depression is a biological and mental/emotional issue based on a heightened awareness that you are aging and closer to death than before.
-It also involves thoughts about having missed some goals, looking and feeling older, and, perhaps, intrusion by people you want to avoid.
-Some perfectly normal people prefer to mark their birthdays alone, or only with the people they prefer.
-Privacy is a precious part of life because it refreshes us.
-If someone insists on intruding into your life because of your birthday, the emotional pain that they cause can be miserable.
-If you’re considering suicide at birthday time, for any of the reasons cited above or for another reason, you can seek immediate relief by talking it out with a trusted confidante or therapist.
+Birthday depression is a biological and emotional response to a heightened awareness that you are aging and getting closer to death.
+It also involves thoughts about having missed some goals, looking and feeling older, and, perhaps feeling resentful of people who invade your space.
+It’s natural to want privacy – and to even prefer to spend your birthday alone or with a select few.
+If someone insists on intruding into your life because of your birthday, it can make you miserable.
+If you’re considering suicide near the time of your birthday, for any of the reasons cited above or for another reason, you should seek immediate help from a trusted confidante or therapist.
 Crisis lines are available around the clock.

-We’ve sorted out a few issues, so now let’s take on depression alone.
 Birthday depression can be minimized and prevented.
-Normal people fail sometimes.
-We, and you, need to focus on what goes right in life.
-Consider spending time thinking about your achievements in life well in advance of your birthday.
-If your birthday is today or tomorrow, think of your positive achievements now, today and tomorrow.
-Make a list of those achievements, even if they’re smaller or bigger achievements compared to each other.
+Consider spending time, well in advance of your birthday, thinking about your achievements in life.
+If your birthday is today or tomorrow, make a list of all your achievements, even if some of them seem smaller or less significant than others.
 Your brain will process the thinking involved as a pleasant experience all over again.
-Re-read the achievement list from time to time.
-Add to it when you remember another achievement.
+Re-read the achievement list from time to time and keep updating it with more achievements.

-Count up the unexpected bonuses you’ve experienced since you were born, such as found money, job promotions, recoveries from some setback or other, the delight of hearing someone say “I love you,” and the like.
-Count them on a piece of paper, too.
-Writing all those occasions down will help you to better feel the positive impact they made on you.
-And, you can add to the list when you remember some wonderful incident at another time.
+On a separate piece of paper, or column, list the unexpected bonuses you’ve enjoyed since you were born, such as found money, job promotions, recoveries from some setback or other, the delight of hearing someone say “I love you,” and the like.
+Writing down all those positive life experiences will help you to internalize their positive impact.
+As with the list of accomplishments, keep updating these positive life events.

-If you’re a normal human being, you might recall some unhappy events as you tried to achieve some goal.
-Put things into context: Was everything under your control or not?
+Of course, it’s natural to recall some unhappy events in the process of trying to achieve your goal.
+Put things into context: Was everything under your control?
 If some aspect of your path to the goal was not preventable, there’s no need to blame or to feel ashamed of yourself.
 It happened, and not because of you.
 Murphy’s Law is often a part of life: What can go wrong will, and usually at inconvenient moments.
 Consider yourself heroic for getting past the glitch(es).
 Maturity is all about forging on despite setbacks.